Temporal and spectral study of PKS 0208-512 during the 2019-2020 flare

 \section{Broadband spectral modelling}

-To perform the broadband SED modelling of the source PKS 0208-512 in different flux states, we selected three time segments from the light curve as shown in Figure \ref{fig:mwl_lc}.
+To perform the broadband SED modelling of the source PKS 0208-512 during different flux states, we selected three time segments including one quiescent state (Q state) MJD 58660 - 58676, and two flaring states with MJD 58813 - 58840 (F1$_b$ state) and MJD 58888 - 58935 (F2$_b$ state) from the lightcurve as shown in Figure \ref{fig:mwl_lc}.
 The selection was made such that each segment have simultaneous $\gamma$-ray, X-ray, UV and optical observations.
-Finally, we have state Q (MJD 58660 - 58676) shown in Figure \ref{fig:mwl_lc}, where the source is in a low flux state in $\gamma$-ray and optical/UV bands.
-The other two states are F1$_{b}$ (MJD 58813 - 58840) and F2$_{b}$ (MJD 58888 - 58935), where the source is in the high flux states in $\gamma$-ray and optical/UV bands, as shown in Figure \ref{fig:F1_F2}.
 The details of the \emph{Swift} observations for states Q, F1$_{b}$, and F2$_{b}$ are given in Table \ref{tab:obs}.

 We carried the broadband SED modelling of the three selected states, using the one-zone leptonic model (\citealt{2018RAA....18...35S}).
-In this model, we assume a scenario where the non-thermal emission originates from a spherical blob of radius 'R' moving with a bulk Lorentz factor $\Gamma$ down the jet at an angle $\theta$ with the observer's direction.
+In this model, we assume a scenario where the non-thermal emission from the blazar jet originates from a spherical blob of radius `R' moving with a bulk Lorentz factor $\Gamma$ down the jet at an angle $\theta$ with respect to the observer's direction.
 The emission region is permeated with the tangled magnetic field B, and populated by a broken power-law electron distribution described as

-Here, K and $\gamma$ are the normalization and the electron Lorentz-factor, while the low and high energy power-law indices are denoted by p1 $\&$ p2.
-The $\gamma_{min}$, $\gamma_{max}$ are the minimum, and maximum Lorentz factors of the electron, and $\gamma_{b}$ is the Lorentz factor corresponding to the break energy.